w-winter/eurorack/stages/README.md

 📦 Download the **[latest WAV file here][2]** and follow the [firmware update procedure here][3].
 Source code is available [here][8]. joeSeggiola's original source code is available [here][9].

 IMPORTANT: Installation will clear the module settings if coming from a different firmware.
 Right after updating from an earlier version of this fork, the stock Stages firmware or joeSeggiola's version, Stages may continuously cycle between green, orange, and red LEDs.
 Turning the module off and on again should restore functionality.
 This happens because this fork expands the amount of data stored for each segment, so will be incompatible with the settings stored from a different firmware.
 If you encounter problems, please let me know, either in a GitHub issue or otherwise.

-IMPORTANT WHEN INSTALLING A DIFFERENT FIRMWARE: If you install a different firmware after this one, make sure that no segments are on the random segment type, as your module could continuously restart after installation if you a random segment was present.
-If this does happen, don't panic: just re-install this firmware, go and change the random segments to something else, and try again.

 [2]: https://github.com/qiemem/eurorack/releases/latest
 [3]: https://mutable-instruments.net/modules/stages/manual/#firmware